ECE493Wi22Team9CapStone/Visage_Tome/backend/README.md

 ### Troubleshooting
 1. Make sure your python version is >= 3.6
 2. If any steps complain about the secret key, try regenerating a secert key, as your specific secret key might contain forbidden character(s).
+3. Depending on how python and pip is installed on your machine, sometimes you have to use `python` and `pip` instead of `python3` and `pip3`

 ## Documentation
 The API Documentation exist on the Swagger UI at [http://localhost:8000](http://localhost:8000), you can click on the individual endpoints to view its description.